Garcel/uda-coding-test/README.md

 # UDA Python coding test
+## Overview
-Deploy an HTTP REST API service that allows to create assets into a database.
+The goal is to deploy an HTTP REST API service that allows to create assets into a database.

-### Environment variables
+### Environment variables 📋

 Some variables are expected to exist into the environment.
 In my development environment I'm using and `.env` file with these properties: